 The Facilitator's Development Programme

-First held in 1994 in the UK, I have now run this training course all over the world (full client list available).
-Well over 1,000 facilitators have now attended this masterclass in facilitation and groupwork (feedback from previous participants).
+The FDP is an intensive four day training for facilitators.
+First held in 1994 in the UK, it has been run all over the world (Austria, Denmark, Germany, India, Russia, Spain and Thailand, client list).
+Well over 2,500 facilitators have now attended this masterclass in facilitation and groupwork (feedback from previous participants).

 The training builds up participants confidence to run the group by starting with pair exercises, moving through small group work towards working with the whole group.
 Everything that happens during the course is part of the learning material.
 Not everything will work as intended but everything will provide learning.

 The course also provides a theoretical perspective on facilitation, this is done so that you understand where the thinking comes from that lies behind the practice of facilitation and so that you know why you do what you do.
 I believe that this is a significant factor in building up confidence and it also gives you support when things are difficult so that you can stay with what is important, with a clear understanding of why it is important to do so.
-This theoretical perspective covers the background to humanistic psychology, providing a context with analytic and behavioural psychologies.
+This theoretical perspective covers the background to humanistic psychology, providing a context alongside analytic and behavioural psychologies.
 It distills the essential thinking that goes to make up the history and development of a psychological understanding of management development since the 1950s.

 Facilitators run groups where the quality of communication and interaction must be of an exceptionally high quality.
 The purpose of the group is to share knowledge, experience and learning so that problems can be solved and decisions can be made that are based on the fullest understanding available that has been fully interrogated and looked at from as many angles as possible.
 Getting this to happen in reality within a group is not as simple as saying it!
 A facilitator learns to facilitate the processes to help this happen, to introduce the most effective process and to monitor it, intervening in the process when necessary.